 Detroit is the largest city in the Midwestern state of Michigan.
 Near Downtown, the neoclassical Detroit Institute of Arts is famed for the Detroit Industry Murals painted by Diego Rivera, and inspired by the city's ties to the auto industry, giving it the nickname "Motor City."
 Detroit is also the birthplace of Motown Records, whose chart-topping history is on display at their original headquarters, Hitsville U.S.A.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Gainesville is $135, while the average daily cost in Detroit is $107.
+The average daily cost (per person) in Gainesville is $172, while the average daily cost in Detroit is $112.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Gainesville and Detroit in more detail.
+What follows is a categorical breakdown of travel costs for Gainesville and Detroit in more detail.

 Some typical examples of dining costs in Gainesville are as follows:

 For Detroit, here are some samples of tours and activities related to meals and dining experiences:

 Some typical examples of activities, tours, and entrance ticket prices in Gainesville are as follows: